h8d13/BSP/README.md

 | `USERNAME` | Create user in `wheel` group with sudo access |
 | `PASSWORD` | Set password for both the user and root |

-With credentials, root is locked — use `sudo` from the created user.
+With credentials, root is locked, use `sudo` from the created user.

 Without this file, root gets an empty password for console access and SSH is disabled.

 To set up manually after first boot:
 ```shell
 # Set root password
 passwd